26th May 2022

 It is therefore recommended that you seek specialist independent legal advice to assess your situation.

-If you would like to know more about any of the issues raised in this article, please contact Hannah Jenkins.
+If you would like to know more about any of the issues raised in this article, please contact our agriculture lawyers.